nashville-software-school/bangazon-inc/orientation/06_CLASSES.md

 # User Defined Types

 A class is a blueprint, or a template, for creating an object instance in memory.
-Just as `int`, `string`, and `bool` are primitive types in C#, you can create your own type.
-Read more about [Types in C# Programming](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/).
+C# and the .Net Framework define many type, such as `int`, `decimal`, and `bool` ([value types](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/language-features/data-types/value-types-and-reference-types)), and `Array`, `string`, and `Object` ([reference types](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/language-features/data-types/value-types-and-reference-types)) in C#, you can create your own types.

-You do that with a class.
+You create a new reference type with a class.

 ```cs
 public class Writer